MGL2Rank: Learning to Rank the Importance of Nodes in Road Networks Based on Multi-Graph Fusion: Experiments

 \subsection{Ablation study}

-We conduct the three variants of MGL2Rank to evaluate the contribution of each component.
-Table \ref{tab:2} summarizes the results of ablation studies. \begin{itemize} \item NoMG: This variant replaces the MGWalk with truncated random walk for sampling, while keeping the other modules the same as MGL2Rank. \item NoBiLSTM: This variant removes the bidirectional LSTM network from the embedding module while keeping the other modules the same as MGL2Rank. \item NoEmb: This variant only retains the ranking module, which learns to rank based on their initial features. \end{itemize}
+We used three variants of MGL2Rank to evaluate the contributions of each component.
+Table \ref{tab:2} summarizes the results of the ablation study. \begin{itemize} \item NoMG: This variant replaces MGWalk with a truncated random walk for sampling while keeping the other modules the same as those in MGL2Rank. \item NoBiLSTM: In this variant, there is no bidirectional LSTM network in the embedding module; the other modules are the same as those in MGL2Rank. \item NoEmb: This variant retains only the ranking module, which learns to rank based on the initial features of road segments. \end{itemize}

-As shown in Table \ref{tab:2}, we make the following observations by comparing with MGL2Rank: (1) NoMG demonstrates a $9.27\%$ decrease in terms of Micro-F1, indicating that MGWalk has an advantage in extracting and integrating the attributes of similar road segments.
-(2) NoBiLSTM exhibits a $2.76\%$ decrease in terms of Micro-F1, indicating that the bidirectional LSTM in the embedding module can learn the contextual information for nodes associations.
-And MGWalk contributes more to the overall performance.
-(3) Compared with MGL2Rank, NoMG exhibits a $9.27\%$ decrease in terms of Micro-F1, since the random walk in NoMG loses meaningful nodes associations.
-Furthermore, the collaboration of MGWalk and bidirectional LSTM plays a crucial role in the performance of MGL2Rank.
+As shown in Table \ref{tab:2}, we make the following observations by comparison with MGL2Rank: (1) NoMG exhibited a $9.27\%$ decrease in Micro-F1, indicating that MGWalk has an advantage in extracting and integrating the attributes of similar road segments.
+(2) NoBiLSTM exhibited a $2.76\%$ decrease in Micro-F1, indicating that the bidirectional LSTM in the embedding module can learn contextual information for node associations.
+MGWalk contributes more to the overall performance.
+(3) Compared with MGL2Rank, NoMG exhibited a $9.27\%$ decrease in Micro-F1 because the random walk in NoMG lost meaningful node associations.
+The collaboration between MGWalk and bidirectional LSTM played a crucial role in the performance of MGL2Rank.